Saint Croix Parish, New Brunswick: Evolution of boundaries

 Saint Croix originally included five grants in Oak Bay that are now in Saint David Parish, parts of Saint Andrews Parish west of the railway and north of Wilsons Corner, and a strip of land in southwestern Saint Patrick Parish; Giles Road, Cathcart Road, the eastern end of Armstrong Mill Road, and a few small areas along the eastern edge remained part of Saint Patrick.

 In 1881 the Oak Bay lots were transferred to Saint David and the northeastern part of modern Saint Croix was taken from Saint Patrick.

 In 1896 Ricketts Island and St. Croix Island were explicitly placed in Saint Croix Parish, though St. Croix Island had been part of Maine for nearly a century; the St. Croix Island error was corrected in 1899.
 The boundary with Saint Patrick was moved west along nearly half its length in the south.

 In 1958 the modern parish boundaries were set, losing land between the railway and the Chamcook Lakes system as well as a triangle north of Wileys Corner to Saint Andrews, gaining a triangular piece of Dumbarton Parish on the northern edge, and gaining several bits of Saint Patrick by changing the eastern boundary to run entirely along grant lines and natural features.

 Local service districts

 Both LSDs assess for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Saint Croix Parish

 The local service district of the parish of Saint Croix originally comprised the entire parish.

 The LSD was established in 1970 to assess for fire protection.
 First aid and ambulance services were added in 1975.

-Today the LSD assesses for only basic services.
-The taxing authority is 514.00 Saint Croix.
+In 2022, the LSD assessed for only basic services.
+The taxing authority was 514.00 Saint Croix.

 Bayside

-Bayside comprises all of the parish mainland south of Route 1.
+Bayside comprised all of the parish mainland south of Route 1.

 Bayside was established in 1985 to add community services.

-Today the LSD additionally assesses for community & recreation services.
-The taxing authority is 527.00 Bayside.
+In 2022, the LSD additionally assessed for community & recreation services.
+The taxing authority was 527.00 Bayside.